Last updated on June 2, 2021.

 - Antiplatelets: they reduce blood clot formation by preventing platelets from sticking together.
 Examples include aspirin, dipyridamole and clopidogrel.

 - Anticoagulants: they reduce blood clot formation and thin the blood by changing the chemical composition of blood.
 It is particularly useful to prevent stroke related to atrial fibrillation.
 Examples include warfarin, dabigatran, apixaban and heparins.

-- Statins: they are lipid-lowering agents, which also help to stablize plagues and reduce the risk of recurrent stroke, for example atorvastatin and simvastatin.
+- Statins: they are lipid-lowering agents, which also help to stablize plaques and reduce the risk of recurrent stroke, for example atorvastatin and simvastatin.

 To avoid another stroke, endovascular stenting or carotid endarterectomy may be performed.
-It reduces the risk of another stroke caused by the plague within the vessel.
+It reduces the risk of another stroke caused by the plaque within the vessel.